-The Sex Offender Registration Act was applied to all individuals who were convicted of qualifying offenses and who had not completed serving their sentence on the effective date of Jan.
+The Sex Offender Registration Act applied to all individuals who were convicted of qualifying offenses and were either incarcerated or on Parole or Probation as of its effective date of Jan.
 21, 1996.
 As a result of that retroactive application, New York State has been subject to litigation.